2b-t/docker-realtime/ReadMe.md

 - **Numerical control** by turning your desktop or single-board computer into a SoftPLC e.g. with [CodeSYS Control](https://www.codesys.com/products/codesys-runtime/control.html) or using [LinuxCNC](http://linuxcnc.org/)
 - **Real-time programming in audio development** such as with [Juce](https://juce.com/discover/stories/real-time-programming-in-audio-development)

 but may also apply to software developers developing any other form of real-time capable code.
+This guide does not apply to Windows and Macintosh operating systems as it relies on a `PREEMPT_RT`-patched host system.